<?xml version="1.0" encoding="UTF-8"?> <rss version="2.0" xmlns:atom="http://www.w3.org/2005/Atom">

 <ttl>60</ttl>

-<atom:link href="http://www.dvca.co.uk/dvca-news-rss.php" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.dvca.co.uk/dvca-news-rss.php" rel="self" type="application/rss+xml" />

 <item>